ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

    - Based on Bayes' theorem, assumes independence between features.
 Commonly used for classification.
    - **Applications**: Sentiment analysis, email classification.

-8. **Gradient Boosting Machines (GBM)**
-   - An ensemble method that builds models sequentially to correct errors from previous models.
-   - **Applications**: Web search ranking, healthcare prediction.

-9. **XGBoost**
-   - A highly efficient implementation of gradient boosting, known for its speed and accuracy.
-   - **Applications**: Competition-winning solutions in Kaggle, predictive maintenance.

 ---

 # Unsupervised Machine Learning